l-roland/netdata/README.md

 ## Step 1 - Download and install a non-gui Debian virtual machine

 - Do not forget to use the bridge mode in network settings !
+- You need to be root to run the services

 ## Step 2 - Install Docker and docker-compose